nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 * An all in one platform does all what we want
 * Simple to write new reports
 * Already have a similar solution from the DoS Team.
 So there is experience in the DoS Products if we require some help.
 * A corporate solution which is paid for by NHS Digital.
-No money taken out of our budget.
+No money taken out of DoS Integration team's budget.
 * New reports can be created quickly and adhoc

 Cons: